 Your major focus while training as a runner or a cyclist should be directed towards developing the strength and durability of the legs.
 Your quads, hamstrings, glutes, and calves must be the major movers that drive your body through training and racing, and having a more muscular upper body will only add to your physical strength.
-Let’s discuss why and then look at some exercises that can provide the foundation of your resistance work above the waist.
+Let’s discuss why upper body strength is important for athletes.
+It can provide the foundation of your resistance work above the waist.

 1. Upper Body Strengthening

-As much as it may seem almost impossible to fit upper body training within your busy timetable, studies show that you only require two or three sessions within the week to enhance your movement capacity and enough musculoskeletal adaptations that will help you become a better athlete.
+As much as it may seem almost impossible to fit upper body workouts for athletes within your busy timetable, studies show that you only require two or three sessions within the week to enhance your movement capacity and enough musculoskeletal adaptations that will help you become a better athlete.

 What was even more surprising is that skiers’ VO2max did not suffer as a result of reducing the given interval training by 50% and replacing it with upper body strengthening exercises, which means that contrary to most beliefs, resistance work does have a positive impact on the endurance levels at least.